There’s nothing worse than seeing rain on the weather forecast during any trip, but especially Disney World.

 But, as we all know, Disney World calls itself the Happiest Place on Earth.
 And you know what, no amount of rain will cancel that out!

-Here are 15 fun things to do at Disney World in the rain.
+Here are more than a dozen fun things to do at Disney World in the rain.

-Before we dig in on the things to do in Orlando and Disney World when it rains, let’s talk about the Disney World rain policy.
+Before we dig in on the things to do when it rains at Disney World, let’s talk about their rain policy.
 Or rather, the lack of one.

-It’s pretty rare for any of Disney World’s parks to close, even for rain, so refunds are not given due to rainy weather.
+It’s pretty rare for any of the parks to close, even for rain, so refunds are not given due to rainy weather.

 Pretty much the only time rain will close the parks is if there’s a hurricane forecasted.
 Compensation for this varies, so I can’t really speak to what you’ll get.